fxu1024/fxu1024.github.io/docs/ds/cdwquotamgmt.md

 ![](../../assets/images/ds/cdwquota31.png)

-- Due to limited resources, hive VW also used the `Limited resource` template.
+- Due to limited resources, hive VW was dedicated to use the `Limited resource` template.
     - Note: Cloudera Data Warehouse (CDW) provides an option to enable active-passive configuration for HiveServer2 (HS2) pods in Private Cloud for Hive and Unified Analytics.
 By selecting this option (available from PvC 1.5.4), two HS2 pods run simultaneouslyone active and the other inactive.
 When one pod terminates, the inactive pod becomes active--most likey due to a node failure, providing High Availability (HA).

 ![](../../assets/images/ds/cdwquota32.png)